 Before planting, a layer of compost or other garden soil should be mixed into existing soil.
 This will provide your annuals with a great boost of nutrients.
 If you do this, the loosened soil will be much easier to plant in.

 Plant your flower bed

 It is best practice to strategically place your flowers in the bed to get a better idea of your layout before you start throwing plants in the ground.
 As many plants will fill in over the growing season, it is important that you read the planting labels to ensure that plants are given proper space to grow.
 You won’t want Auntie Marigold overtaking Grandma Petunia.

 Weeding & Deadheading

 Weeds should be removed by hand or carefully sprayed as to not damage nearby flowers.
 Deadheading, or removing dead blooms, will provide your plants needed energy to continue blooming.
 We recommend completing this task once per week.

 We recommend using a special “bloom boosting” fertilizer once per month to keep flowers blooming throughout the growing season.
 If your bed is damaged by hail or a rough summer storm, this will help it to recover more quickly.

 Newly planted beds will need to be watered well as they become established.
 It is recommended that soil is kept moist, which in our dry climate in Colorado may mean watering 3 days per week or more.
 Each time you water your flowers, make sure that the soil is moistened well below the surface to reach the roots.

-Should you like help with the design and maintenance of your annual flower beds please contact us using the form below!
+Should you like help with the design and maintenance of your annual flower beds please contact us!